Coat Color:FawnFawn And WhiteFawn Brindle And WhiteRedRed And WhiteRed BrindleRed Brindle And WhiteWhiteFawn And BrindleFallow

 - Bulldog-Beagle mix (Beabull)

-If “easygoing,” “stubborn,” and “tons of fun” are the characteristics you look for in a significant other, then a Bulldog would be perfect as a pet for you.
+If “easygoing,” “social,” and “strong-willed” are the characteristics you look for in a significant other, then a Bulldog would be perfect as a pet for you.
 These funny-faced, doughy-bodied little tanks will be your best friends forever… so long as you pay them all of your attention.
 Yes, Bulldogs make a lot of unique noises and have a number of health issues (you and your veterinarian will be well acquainted), but truth be told, they’re also very easy, rewarding pets.
 They don’t need much besides your love—and air-conditioning.

-Expert input provided by Jennifer Coates, DVM, a veterinarian in Fort Collins, Colo., and Sarah J. Wooten, DVM, a veterinarian in Greeley, Colo.
+Expert input provided by Jennifer Coates, DVM, a veterinarian in Fort Collins, Colorado, and Sarah J. Wooten, DVM, a veterinarian in Greeley, Colorado.